Pablo-source/Pipeline_of_functions/README.md

 dataset

-3. Third, **create a markdown report** including all outputs from the above three scripts Then we **render markdown document when sourcing "report.R" script** this report.R script combines three individual scripts: rmarkdown::render()
+3.Third, **create a markdown report** including all outputs from the above three scripts Then we **render markdown document when sourcing "report.R" script** this report.R script combines three individual scripts: rmarkdown::render()